 INTERNATIONAL DAY FOR THE ERADICATION OF POVERTY: Salesian Missions highlights educational initiatives that help break the cycle of poverty

 NEW ROCHELLE, NY (Oct.
-17, 2019) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and countries around the globe in honoring the International Day for the Eradication of Poverty held on Oct.
+17, 2021) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and countries around the globe in honoring the International Day for the Eradication of Poverty held on Oct.
 17 each year.
-This year also marks the 30th anniversary of the adoption of the Convention on the Rights of the Child (UNCRC) that took place on Nov.
-20, 1989.
-UNCRC is a landmark human rights treaty that sets out the civil, political, economic, social and cultural rights of every child, regardless of race, religion or abilities.

-Whether it’s combating child labor, assisting homeless youth or building schools where children previously had no access to education, Salesian missionaries are on the front lines ensuring those in need have access to programs and services.
+Whether it’s combating child labor, assisting homeless youth or building schools where children previously had no access to education, Salesian missionaries are ensuring those in need have access to programs and services.
+They have had to change how they provide services during the pandemic but have remained steadfast in helping those in poverty.
 Working in more than 5,500 Salesian educational institutions and youth centers around the globe, missionaries educate children in some of the poorest places on the planet.

-“Education is a primary pathway out of poverty, and we work to ensure that all children have access to a solid educational foundation,” says Father Mark Hyde, director of Salesian Missions.
-“Salesian educational programs provide youth the education and technical training skills they need to prepare for employment and have productive lives while becoming contributing adults in their communities.
-These programs go beyond educating.
-They also assist youth with making connections within industries and preparing them for the process of searching, finding and retaining employment.”
+“Education is a primary pathway out of poverty, and we work to ensure that all children have access to a solid educational foundation,” said Father Gus Baek, director of Salesian Missions.
+“Salesian educational programs provide youth the education and technical skills training they need to prepare for employment and have productive lives while becoming contributing adults in their communities.
+Programs also go beyond traditional education and help youth understand their relation to their community and the world around them.”

 In honor of the International Day for the Eradication of Poverty, Salesian Missions is proud to highlight initiatives that help to break the cycle of poverty for youth and their families.